Let me guess, you’ve been to NYC before and want some, dare I say, unusual things to do in New York City?

 We’re gonna get off the New York City tourist trail and look at some of the best non-touristy things to do in NYC (AKA my favorite hidden NYC attractions).

 Things might even get a little weird, like it sometimes does at some of the best hostels in New York City, as we experience some of the more alternative things to do in New York City, but I promise, it will all be worth it in the end.
 And while I may sound a bit cryptic here, I promise that no human sacrifices of any kind will be required, scout’s honor.

-So grab a huge ass bowl of popcorn and relax since we’re about to dive head first into some of the off the beaten path things to do in NYC.
+So grab a huge ass bowl of popcorn and relax since we’re about to dive head first into some of the best hidden gems in New York City.

 This post may contain affiliate links.
 Please see my disclosure for more information.
 As an Amazon Associate, I earn a small commission from qualifying purchases.

 ***Not sure where to stay in NYC?
 Then check out 414 Hotel (Rooms at this chic, Hell’s Kitchen hotel start at $159 per night and include fridges, flat-screen TVs and iPod docks.
 There’s even a working fireplace in the lobby!), The James New York (Chic, modern rooms at this Soho hotel start at $177 per night and feature high ceilings, floor to ceiling windows, glassed-off bathrooms, plush linens made from natural materials, and more), The Bowery Hotel, (Rooms at this 5-star, Nolita hotel start at $300 per night and are cozy, but stylish, with free Wifi, free bike rentals, exquisite city views, and more). and Pod 39 (Located in Murray Hill, this pod hotel sits inside a residential home from 1918.
 Rooms here start at $120 per night and are cozy and outfitted with queen-size beds or stainless-steel bunk beds with individual TVs and bedside shelves).***

 View this post on Instagram